AmaaelTyrneaMitore/DotFiles/README.md

 # 💫 Dotfiles 💻

 This the current configuration that I use with my **Arch Linux + i3wm** setup.
-Here, you will find all the configurations related to the apps that I use in my day-to-day workflow with a touch of **Dracula** theme.
+Here, you will find all the configurations related to the apps that I use in my day-to-day workflow with a touch of **Teal Theme** theme.

 # 👀 Navigation